vvv-school/submission_instructions/README.md

 - 🔘 Click on this [**invitation link**](https://classroom.github.com/a/8L9SabAP).
 - ✅ **Accept the assignment**.
 A new _private_ repository :lock: will be assigned to you, containing an exact copy of these instructions.
 You'll receive an email when the repository is ready.
 - 📝 Fill in the [**application form**](./application-form.md) with your data.
-Make sure you specify IEEE-RAS membership, if you want to apply for a travel grant or benefit of discounted fee.
+Make sure you specify IEEE-RAS membership, if you want to apply for a travel grant or access discounted registration fee.
 - :arrow_up: [**Upload**](https://help.github.com/articles/adding-a-file-to-a-repository) the following files (as **PDF**) to your new repository:
   - Your **resume**.
   - A short **research statement** (max 1 page).
 If you apply for the IEEE travel grant, specify the reasons.